-Grantees should pay particular attention to the Standard KCDBG-assisted Equal Employment Opportunity Construction Contract Specifications.
-These specifications include a place for the grantee to insert both minority and female goals.
+Subrecipients should pay particular attention to the Standard CDBG-DR-assisted Equal Employment Opportunity Construction Contract Specifications.
+These specifications include a place for the subrecipient to insert both minority and female goals.
 The nationwide goal for female participation is 6.9 percent.

-Minority goals are specific to "Economic Areas," so the grantee must refer to the regulations for the minority goal for their locality.
+Minority goals are specific to "Economic Areas," so the subrecipient must refer to the regulations for the minority goal for their locality.
 Attachment 6-3 lists the female and minority participation goals by county.

-The Minority Employment Goals By Economic Area for State of Kentucky apply to each construction craft and trade in the contractor's entire workforce that is working in an area covered by goals and timetables and not just on those jobs that are KCDBG-assisted.
-A contractor with a KCDBG contract in Standard
+The Minority Employment Goals by Economic Area for State of Kentucky apply to each construction craft and trade in the contractor's entire workforce that is working in an area covered by goals and timetables and not just on those jobs that are CDBG-DR-assisted.
+A contractor with a CDBG-DR contract in Standard